 Hvar is a popular port of call for the rich who come here to see and be seen.
 The island town is known for its nightlife, some of it expectedly well-heeled.
 Nevertheless, beautifully unspoiled and pitted with a wealth of bays and coves, the island of Hvar still has what it takes to enchant the seclusion-seeker.
 Despite the presence of the well to heed in their super-yachts, many restaurants serve great seafood at a still-reasonable price and the nightlife can basically be as high- or as low-brow as you want.
 Although Hvar can be a little flashy there's a lot to enjoy and appreciate for any traveller.
 The rich mostly hang out in the luxury resorts and private coves, leaving the town itself to a diverse mix of visitors.
 Hvar is also a great base from which to take day trips to smaller surrounding islands.

 A bewitching sequence of foaming waterfalls and turquoise lakes, hemmed in by forest-clad hills.
-Chances are, you’ve already seen Plitvice.
+Chances are, you’ve already seen Plitvice Lakes National Park.
 Maybe not in person, but very likely on Pinterest or Facebook.
 The waterfalls are super photogenic and well-deserving of all the hype.
-Paths and boardwalks take you along all the moss- and fern covered cascades and you can also make your way up the hills for some overhead shots of the crystal clear waterfalls.
+Paths and boardwalks take you along all the moss- and fern-covered cascades and you can also make your way up the hills for some overhead shots of the crystal clear waterfalls.
 Sadly as it’s a protected area you can’t swim in the inviting azure waters.
 For that, you need to go to Krka.

-Explore rugged mountain scenery, quiet coves and unspoilt seaside villages in a region renowned for its robust red wines and fantastic seafood.
-With no shortage of craggy mountains, sweeping valleys and fine wines, it’s a wondrous place to visit.
+Pelješac peninsula - Explore rugged mountain scenery, quiet coves, and unspoiled seaside villages in a region renowned for its robust red wines and fantastic seafood.
+With no shortage of craggy mountains, sweeping valleys, and fine wines, it’s a wondrous place to visit.
 The two historic towns of Ston and Orebić borders the peninsula and the winding drive between them is highly recommended.
 Trpanj on the northern coast is the peninsula's third-largest settlement and is also from where the car ferry leaves for Ploče.

 The Elaphites, is an archipelago of 13 small islands stretching northwest of Dubrovnik, into the Adriatic Sea.
-With a total land area of only 30 square kilometres the easy-to-explore, largely car-free islands offer hiking amongst evergreen vegetation, pristine sandy beaches and plenty of peace and quiet.
+With a total land area of only 30 square kilometers the easy-to-explore, largely car-free islands offer hiking amongst evergreen vegetation, pristine sandy beaches, and plenty of peace and quiet.

 Join a Tour in Croatia